bigchaindb/org/engjob.md

 **Time off:** Health first.
 Without health and happiness, what is left?
 So, our minimum paid leave per year is 25 days, plus statutory national holidays.

-**Health Benefits:** Germany has one of the best healthcare systems in the world [Details](http://www.germanyhis.com/).
+**Health Benefits:** Germany has one of the best [healthcare systems](http://www.germanyhis.com/) in the world.
 Some of the nation’s top university hospitals are here in Berlin.
 Many of us have a family doctor just down the street from our office.
 Berlin is also great for sports.

 **Parenting, Parental Leave:** We love kids!
 And we recognize the time that parents need for their children's’ well-being, not to mention their own well-being!
 So we want to give all the space in the world to new parents who wish to spend time with their children: mothers get fully paid maternity leave six weeks prior to birth and eight weeks after.
 In addition, there are 14 months of 2/3 paid leave, split between the parents according to the parents' choice.
 And for general parental responsibilities that invariably come up, by all means, go attend to your child.
 We trust that you are a professional and know how to balance your time.